danyael031/danyael031.github.io/_posts/2020-05-16-Low-spec-CI.md

 In this case I'm using a VM with Ubuntu 18.04 and ZeroTier.
 With ZeroTier I can access the VM without public IP nor being in the same network segment.

-To use our VM as a git remote, we need to generate a bare git repository and copy it to the server; this can be done using SCP or SFTP, WinSCP can easily help yo to copy the bare git folder.
-I assume you have access to the VM with SSH.
+To use our VM as a git remote, we need to generate a bare git repository and copying it to the server; this can be done using SCP or SFTP, WinSCP can easily help you to copy the bare git folder.
+We need to have access to the VM with SSH.

 Creating a bare git folder: